pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

   It may take a few minutes for the pachd nodes to be running because Pachyderm pulls containers from DockerHub.
-You can see the cluster status with `kubectl`, which should output the following when Pachyderm is up and running:
+You can see the cluster status with `kubectl`, which should output the following when MLDM is up and running:

   ```s
   kubectl get pods